Seventeen Members: Everything to Know

 Image Credit – irohanihohoho.com

-Since its start, seventeen members have been promoting themselves as a group that makes its own music.
-This doesn’t mean that the group’s members come up with all of their own songs, though, since they have often credited the producers and choreographers with whom they work closely.
+Since its start, seventeen members have been promoting themselves as a group that makes its music.
+This doesn’t mean that the group’s members come up with all their songs, though, since they have often credited the producers and choreographers with whom they work closely.
 Still, it is rare for K-pop acts to be so involved in the direction of every album and performance, especially from the beginning.
 In 2015, the group’s first mini album, 17 Carat, had five songs.
 Vocalist Woozi helped write all of them, and Hoshi helped choreograph “Shining Diamond” and “Adore U.” Since then, both members have continued to be at the top of their fields.

 Journey of seventeen members